oroinc/crm/src/OroCRM/Bundle/AnalyticsBundle/README.md

 - `RFMAwareInterface` : must be implemented for an entity of a Channel to enable processing of its RFM metrics.
 - `RFMAwareTrait`: can be used for an entity of a Channel to extend it with custom fields to keep RFM scores.
-- `RFMProviderInterface`: must be implemented for a provider function (added to the service container with `orocrm_analytics.builder.rfm` tag) for the provider to pass the metric values to the metric builder.
+- `RFMProviderInterface`: must be implemented for a provider function (added to the service container with `oro_analytics.builder.rfm` tag) for the provider to pass the metric values to the metric builder.

-## OroCRMAnalyticsBundle Visualization Tool Settings
+## OroAnalyticsBundle Visualization Tool Settings

 Settings of the tools designed for visualization of analytical results are kept in the bundle.
 Currently, the only tool implemented enables users to define a sets of threashold values, such that all the RFM metrics within a specific interval are assigned a specific score that will be saved in the dedicated custom fields.
 Representation of the form in the UI and the fields available can be configured from the Analytics Bundle.

-## OroCRMAnalyticsBundle Recalculation Command
+## OroAnalyticsBundle Recalculation Command

 Recalculation is performed with **oro:cron:analytic:calculate** cron command.